karanamsirisha6/Face-Attendance-and-Recognition-System/README.md

-Sure!
-Here’s a structured and highlighted version for your GitHub README file:

----

 # Face-Attendance-and-Recognition-System

 A face recognition-based attendance system developed using Python, the face recognition library, and webcam integration.
 This system processes and converts webcam feeds for accurate recognition and display of faces, thereby automating attendance management.